OscarCaro/SpaceInvaders/README.md

 - [x] Generalize method move(Direction dir, int num) in GameElem (only shockWave doesn't need it)
 - [x] Generalize method checkPos and place it on GameElem (only shockWave doesn't need it)
 - [ ] Add every "implements interface"  according with script with corresponding implementation of their 		functions
+- [ ] Final in methods and classes that shouldn't be overwritten

 ## GameElements Hierarchy